interactive-data-language/vscode-idl/README.md

 ## IDL and ENVI Requirement

-Using the "debug" sessions of IDL requires that you have a version of IDL with lists, hashes, and orderedhashes (and the ability to parse/serialize JSON).

-The extension is tested against:

-- IDL 8.9

-- IDL 9.0

-Anything else is use-at-your-own-risk and may not work.
+You do not need IDL installed to write code with this extension.
+If you are using IDL Notebooks, the debug sessions of IDL, or running IDL in a terminal window, you will need to have IDL installed on the same machine where VSCode is running.

+While there are many versions of IDL out there, we test the extension against the two latest versions of IDL.
+As of right now, that would be IDL 9.1 and IDL 9.0.
+Any other version is use-at-your-own-risk and may not work (you need lists, hashes, and ordered hashes for it to function).

-Notebooks have specific version requirements for IDL and ENVI:
+IDL Notebooks have specific version requirements for IDL and ENVI:

 - For IDL, you'll need IDL 8.8.0 or newer (enforced, and checked, when notebooks start)